Junior Reflections Week 32 June 2025

 Incredible Edibles tea party

 Form One pupils concluded their Madame Pamplemousse topic with a delightful tea party that showcased their talents across English, maths, PSHE, and the arts.
 Guided by Mrs Wreford Hyde, they baked exquisite treats while applying precise instructions and mathematical concepts like parallel and perpendicular lines in their cake designs.
-Mr Swann enriched the experience with a talk on kitchen hygiene and food service.
+Mr Swan enriched the experience with a talk on kitchen hygiene and food service.
 The afternoon featured a vibrant showcase of music, drama, poetry, magic, and photography, culminating in a heartfelt performance of “Food Glorious Food” to thank their dedicated reading volunteers.
 It was a joyful celebration of creativity, learning, and gratitude and a huge thank you to Mrs Hardy for organising such a wonderful event, I was sorry to have missed it.

 Staff update